sammigachuhi/my_django/docs/19-geodjango-homepage.md

 ```

-In master templates the block tag is a placeholder that will be replaced by a block in a child template with the same name.
-That is, the styling, thanks to the bootstrap CSS will be there, but I will be able to insert any content in the child template.
+In a master template, the block tag is a placeholder that will be replaced by a block in a child template with the same name.
+That is, the styling of the block shall remain as defined in the master template, but the content inserted shall be to your own customization.

 ## Create the child template

 Within your `templates/geolocations` folder, create a `responses.html` template.
-Insert it the following content.
+Thereafter, insert the following content:

 ```
 {% extends "base.html" %}